renatofsouza/AdvancedLaneDetection/README.md

 In order to improve this situation, I can try to fit a different function.
 That will help to catch changes of directions in the line.

-I can also try to play with the size of the sliing window to be more effective in sharp turns.
+I can also try to play with the size of the sliding windows to be more effective in sharp turns.